petr-muller/ci-operator/notes/01-ci-operator-main.md

 If all this succeeds, then an artificial `JobSpec` is constructed, matching a periodic job called `dev`, with a single ref with org, repo, base ref and base SHA set to the determined information.

+##### Building JOB_SPEC when both envvar and `--git-ref` are present

+When both the `$JOB_SPEC` environmental variable is set and `--git-ref` was passed, the `JobSpec` is first fully constructed from the environment, and then another instance is built from the `--git-ref` value.
+The `Refs` member in the envvar-based instance is then overwritten by the `Refs` from the `--git-ref`-based instance.

+##### Other fields

+The `JobSpec.BaseNamespace` is set to whatever was provided in `--base-namespace` (or its default value, which is `"stable"`)

+#### Printing specs in dry mode

+When run in dry and verbose mode, both ci-operator config and job specification are printed out.

+#### Printing discovered refs

+Both straight and extra refs from the job specification are first merged merged together into a single slice.
+At least one ref must be present, otherwise the run ends with an error.
+Each ref is summarized for output.
+When no PRs are present in the ref, it is summarized like this:

+`Resolved source https://github.com/$ORG/$REPO to $BRANCH@$SHA`

+If there are PRs in the request, they are added as a suffix:

+`Resolved source https://github.com/$ORG/$REPO to $BRANCH@$SHA merging: $PR1,$PR2`

+#### Processing input secrets

+For each directory path passed as an input secret, an `Opaque` secret instance is created.
+Its name is the basepath of the path.
+Each file in the directory that is not a broken symlink or a directory is then read and its content is added to the secret.
+The key for the item is the filename.
+If there is exactly one item in the secret, the presence of two known secret names is checked (`.dockercfg` and `.dockerconfigjson`) and if they are the only secret present, the secret type is set to `SecretTypeDockerCfg` or `SecretTypeDockerConfigJson`, respectively.
+The resulting slice of secrets is saved into the `options` struct.

+#### Processing input templates

+main.go:L355